tc39/notes/es6/2014-06/jun-5-modules.md

 DH: But conceptually when writing a Node.js module you assume these bindings will be there, effectively by magic.

-*…Discussion continued into the next question…*
+*...Discussion continued into the next question...*

 ### How do you dynamically load another module relative to the current module using the same loader as the current module?